-Corporations hold trillions of US dollars hidden in tax havens.
-The most shocking tax evasion statistics show, such strategies cost governments worldwide billions of dollars.
+Corporations hold trillions of dollars hidden in tax havens.
+The most shocking tax evasion statistics show such strategies cost governments worldwide billions of dollars.
 While plenty of countries struggle with this issue, the United States suffers the most.

 Most Americans pay their taxes on time and believe this is their civic duty.
 Still, the country loses nearly $190 billion per year due to underreporting and underpayment of taxes.
 Both individuals and corporations play their role in this situation, which damages the economy and results in budget cuts.